 What do you offer for children and students?

 We feel like reaching the next generation is a priority for our church so we are building an interactive, high energy, age appropriate children’s ministry.
-For middle school and high school students we have “Collision” that meets students where they are, encourages them to connect with God, and engages their friends.
+For middle school and high school students we have our group “Collision” that meets students where they are, encourages them to connect with God, and engages their friends.

 Will you ask me to participate in the offering?